 When the guys behind Brighton Bierhaus heard that “The Jury’s Out” was up for sale and could potentially be redeveloped they had to step in.

-Ollie Fisher, Director of Brighton Bier, said “we could not see another pub of such importance close in Brighton and wanted to step in, we just couldn’t see a building with such potential go to waste and a pub with nearly 200-years of heritage be lost”.
+“We could not see another pub of such importance close in Brighton and wanted to step in, we just couldn’t see a building with such potential go to waste and a pub with nearly 200-years of heritage be lost”.
+Gary Sillence, Founder and Head Brewer of Brighton Bier,